LeMyst/WikibaseIntegrator/README.md

 Wikibase Integrator is a python package whose purpose is to manipulate data present on a Wikibase instance.

+# Breaking changes in v0.12 #

+A complete rewrite of the core of WikibaseIntegrator has been done in v0.12 who led to breaking changes.

+It offers a new object-oriented approach, a better readibility of the code and a support of Property, Lexeme and MediaInfo entities (in additions to Item).

+---

 <!-- ToC generator: https://luciopaiva.com/markdown-toc/ -->

 - [WikibaseIntegrator / WikidataIntegrator](#wikibaseintegrator--wikidataintegrator)